 Whether our pelagic goes out or not on this tour, is entirely at the mercy of the weather, as sometimes bad weather and winds roll in and we simply cannot go out to sea, as the swells are too large and dangerous.
 A pelagic trip is booked over two consecutive days (usually a weekend), despite this, there is probably around a 50:50 chance of the pelagic going ahead at this time of the year.
 The first day is used as the primary day, with the second day available should weather prove more favorable then.
 However, it is possible that the trip may not go ahead at all due to adverse conditions over the entire two-day period.
 This is, unfortunately, not something we can predict and reliably confirm far in advance, and we are at the mercy of the weather/sea conditions and the word from our very experienced skippers, who ultimately give the final approval.
 Your safety on board the vessel is of paramount importance to us, and should the conditions of the sea prove to be too dangerous, the vessel will not go out.
 The pelagic trip is confirmed by the skipper, either way, a few days before it is due to depart.
 We will keep you informed about the decision.
-Should our pelagic trip be cancelled entirely, we will likely spend the morning at Cape Point (perhaps enjoying some land-based seawatching), however, the itinerary for this day will be at the tour leader's discretion.
+Should our pelagic trip be canceled entirely, we will likely spend the morning at Cape Point (perhaps enjoying some land-based seawatching), however, the itinerary for this day will be at the tour leader's discretion.
+In the event of cancelation of the pelagic, we will issue R3,000 vouchers to each tour participant which can be used for any future Birding Ecotours tours.